rajbhatt1302/Turbidity_prediction_with_SMOF/README.md

 ## Pipeline

 The repository implements a three-stage pipeline.
-Each stage feeds its outputs into the next — no results are hardcoded.
+Each stage feeds its outputs into the next.

 ```
 Stage A                    Stage B                         Stage C